shahramg/CPS/README.md

 # CPS, Interval-based compression
 This repository contains MATLAB R2022a (9.12.0.1884302, maci64 bit, February 16 2022) implementation of CPS, a lossless compression technique for point cloud sequences.
-In addition, it includes the rose point cloud sequence consisting of 115 point clouds with each point cloud requiring 65K FLSs to illuminate.
+In addition, it includes the rose point cloud sequence consisting of 115 point clouds with each cloud consisting of 65K points.

 Author:  Shahram Ghandeharizadeh (shahram@usc.edu)

 # Features

-  * CPS algorithm
+  * CPS algorithm.
   * Rose point cloud sequence data set consisting of 115 point clouds.
   * The algorithms are detailed in a technical manuscript submitted for publication.